 The routine at DIV2 may seem curious.
-The 6502 has no sixteen-bit compare; to compare two sixteen-bit numbers, you must actually subtract them (setting the carry first, as is required before a subtract using the 65x SBC instruction).
+The 6502 has no sixteen-bit compare; to compare two sixteenbit numbers, you must actually subtract them (setting the carry first, as is required before a subtract using the 65x SBC instruction).
 So the divisor is subtracted from the dividend, with the low result saved on the stack.
-If the carry is clear, the divisor is
+If the carry is clear, the divisor is too large to be subtracted from the dividend.
+Thus a branch is taken to DIV3, where the low result is pulled but not used and the cleared carry is rolled into the quotient to acknowledge the unsuccessful subtraction.
+If the carry is set, then the high result, still in the accumulator, is stored, and the low result is pulled from the stack, stored, then restacked to be repulled atDIV3; since the carry is known to be set, it does not need to be explicitly set before rolling it into the quotient to acknowledge the successful subtraction.

-The quotient is returned in registers X and A.
+The quotient is returned in register X and A.